bquilty25/superspreading_testing/README.md

 ```

 ## Data
 We used contact data from the [BBC Pandemic](https://github.com/adamkucharski/2020-cov-tracing/tree/62fe9be98e1d7ae7b49fd6fa0938f82970afb715/data) [1] and CoMix [2] contact surveys and [viral load trajectory parameter estimates](https://github.com/skissler/CtTrajectories_B117/tree/9a5b14eeb01d7c4b26eec80932d28eb3e9349ca1/output) from the literature [3] to simulate viral load trajectories.
 We converted viral load to infectiousness using laboratory data on the probability of culturing virus at different viral loads [4].
-All data required for running the analyses is available in [data](data) or the linked repositories.
+All data required for running the analyses is available in the [data](data) folder or the linked repositories.

 ## Running the code